davidralphlewis/binaryephemera/_notes/Dunning Kruger Effect.md

 It's not understanding the depth or complexity of an area.
 You don't know what you don't know, to put it in Rumsfeldian speak.

-This is one of those [[perception-problems]] that everyone thinks doesn't apply to them.
+This is one of those [[Perception Problems]] that everyone thinks doesn't apply to them.
 They might be super knowledgeable about one area.
 But of course, experts in one field are not necessarily experts in every field.